-If you use someone else's work - say, by summarising it or quoting from it - you must reference the original author.
+If you use someone else's work or your own work in previous assignments - say, by summarising it or quoting from it - you must reference the original author.
 This applies to all types of material: not only text, but also diagrams, maps, tables, charts, and so on.
 Be sure to use quotation marks when quoting from any source (whether original or secondary).
 Fully reference not only quotations, but also paraphrases and summaries.
 Such references should then be included in a bibliography or reference list at the end of the piece of work.
 Note that the need for referencing also applies to web-based material; appropriate references according to the type of work or image should always be given.